Best Vacation Spots for Kids with Disabilities

 (800) 419-4615

-Smugglers’ Notch, located in Jeffersonville, Vermont, boasts an extensive array of inclusive family fun, including eight pools, four water slides, and special interest camps, all made accessible via the Smugglers’ Notch Adaptive Program (SNAP).
-The SNAP program works with each family to create an inclusive daily program that meets the needs of every child, including one-to-one swimming classes, arts and crafts, guided hiking, kayaking, mini golf, and much more.
+Smugglers’ Notch, located in Jeffersonville, Vermont, boasts an extensive array of inclusive family fun, including eight pools, four water slides, and special interest camps, all made accessible via the Smugglers’ Notch Adaptive Camp Program.
+The Adaptive Camp Program works with each family to create an inclusive daily program that meets the needs of the individual child, including one-to-one swimming classes, arts and crafts, guided hiking, kayaking, mini golf, and much more.